DemkivV/deep-learning-experiments/README.md

 #### Introduction

 Since MNIST is too simple, fashion MNIST is the next level of complexity.
 It is similar to the MNIST dataset.
 The only difference is, that instead of digits, you have 10 different types of clothing.
+The dataset is provided by [Zalando's research group](https://github.com/zalandoresearch/fashion-mnist).
+The dataset is licensed with the *MIT license*.
+It's also easily accessible within/through Keras and commonly used for deep learning introductions.

 <!-- TODO: Add a few example images -->

 #### Complexity

 While for MNIST, a neural network could achieve extraordinary results with just classifying every pixel either black or white, this dataset offers new challenges: Meaningful grayscale values and patterns.

-#### Licensing

-The dataset is provided by [Zalando's research group](https://github.com/zalandoresearch/fashion-mnist) and is licensed with the *MIT license*.
-It's also easily accessible within Keras and commonly used for deep learning introductions.

 #### Training Time